nftstorage/ucan.storage/readme.md

 When an end-user logs into the marketplace and wants to upload to NFT.Storage, the marketplace can use their root token to create a **user token**.
 This time, the `iss` field contains the DID for the marketplace, since they are the one issuing the token, and the `aud` field contains the DID of the end user.
 The `prf` or "proof" field of the user token will contain a copy of the marketplace's root token, to verify that they actually have the permissions they're attempting to delegate.
 The root token is safe to share with the end-user, because it cannot be "redeemed" for storage services without the marketplace's private key.

+When issuing the user token, the marketplace can choose to grant all the permissions that they have access to via the root token, or they can grant a subset of the permissions.
+The marketplace can also set an expiration time for the user tokens, so that a lost or compromised token will eventually "time out."
+See the [UCAN.Storage spec][spec] for more about the permissions available.

 Once a marketplace end-user has a user token, they'll create one last token, a **request token** that authorizes their upload request to the NFT.Storage service.
 The request token is generated _by the user_, most likely in the browser with JavaScript, and it must include a signature from their private key.

 The request token has the end-user's DID in the `iss` field, with the DID for the NFT.Storage service in the `aud` field.
 The `prf` field contains a copy of the user token that was issued by the marketplace, which in turn has the root token in its own `prf` field.